 Last but certainly not least, they have to fit within your current processes.
 What that means is a question that every company has to ask themselves.
 How are your current marketing operations structured?
 Will the social media marketing company fit in smoothly with those processes?
 Do you get along with the person who would be managing your social presence?

-Even companies that have a proven track record and understand your audience may not be a good fit.
-How you work together is an important consideration and one that can only be felt out as you begin to explore a potential engagement.
+Even companies that have a proven track record and understand their audience may not be a good fit.
+How you work together is an important consideration and one that can only be felt as you begin to explore a potential engagement.